pythonarcade/arcade/doc/advanced/opengl_notes.rst

 is the :py:attr:`arcade.Window.ctx`.
 This is an :py:class:`~arcade.ArcadeContext`.

-Working with OpenGL do add some challenges we need to be aware of.
+Working with OpenGL adds some challenges we need to be aware of.

 Initialization
 --------------